It is a blood vessel blockage caused by one or more bubbles of air or other gas in the circulatory system.

-Symptoms of other consequences of pulmonary overexpansion may also occur, such as pneumothorax , subcutaneous or mediastinal emphysema.
+Symptoms of other consequences of pulmonary overexpansion may also occur, such as pneumothorax and subcutaneous or mediastinal emphysema.

-An air embolism can occur when your veins or arteries are exposed and pressure allows air to travel to them.
-This can happen in a number of ways, such as:
+An air embolism can occur when your veins or arteries are exposed, and pressure allows air to travel to them.
+This can happen in several ways, such as: